devcode1981/File-Provider-Storage/doc/howto/runner.md

 All the methods should (eventually) create a `gitlab-runner` binary.

+### Advanced configuration

+If you followed the advanced configuration and want to install the runner as a docker service, follow the steps described in <https://docs.gitlab.com/runner/install/docker.html#docker-image-installation>.

 ## Setting up the Runner

+### Simple configuration

 Run `gitlab-runner register --run-untagged --config <path-to-gdk>/gitlab-runner-config.toml` (as your normal user), and follow the prompts.
 Use: